facebookresearch/XLM/README.md

 ## Pretrained models

-We provide pretrained cross-lingual language models, all trained with the MLM objective (see training command below):
+We provide our pretrained English model and cross-lingual language models, all trained with the MLM objective (see training command below):

 | Languages        | Pretraining | Model                                                               | BPE codes                                                     | Vocabulary                                                     |
 | ---------------- | ----------- |:-------------------------------------------------------------------:|:-------------------------------------------------------------:| --------------------------------------------------------------:|